-With the four corners of the barn door frame toenailed, and you've diagonally cross-measured to check that the assembly is square, the next step of these free woodworking plans is to attach a diagonal frame member to add strength to the door frame and keep it from racking when in use.
+With the four corners of the barn door frame toenailed and checked for square, the next step is to attach a diagonal brace to add strength to the door frame and keep it from racking when in use.
 This diagonal must be custom measured and cut to fit the frame and should extend from high on the hinge side to low on the latch side of the door.

-To begin, measure diagonally from the inside corner of the frame... on the top, the hinge-side edge of the door frame to the inside corner of the low, handle-side edge of the door frame.
-Cut a 2x6 to this length.
+- To begin, measure diagonally from the inside corner of the frame on the top—the hinge-side edge of the door frame to the inside corner of the low, handle-side edge of the door frame.

-Then, mark a center line on each end of the board, approximately 2-3/4" from each edge.
-Position the board on the frame, aligning each center line with the inside corners noted in the previous paragraph.
-After aligning the board, use a pencil to make a mark on each side of the board to denote the meter you must cut to make the diagonal member fit into the frame.
+- After aligning the board, use a pencil to make a mark on each side of the board to denote the miter angle you must cut to make the brace fit into the frame.
 You'll need to make four mitered cuts, one from each mark to the center line.